 Ordinarily a wake is an opportunity for guests to come together after the service and share stories and memories of their loved one.
 It’s also a chance for people to relax a little after the formality of the service, express sympathy and console each other, both physically and emotionally.
 With the current restrictions on gatherings in place, it’s understandable that families might feel disappointed at having to return home immediately after the service.
 However, the current social distancing measures are creating a whole host of new ways to connect with each other online and via our smart devices.
 With email, messaging apps, live video streaming platforms and social media there are still many ways to bring people together to remember the life of a loved one.
 We’ve outlined a few ways to stay connected after a funeral below:

-• Email Special Memories – Ask guests to send you a memory or a special story about your loved one by email, then you can collate the messages and stick them into a memory book, or you could even copy them into the book by hand if you find yourself with time on your hands while isolating.
-The act of mindfully writing down memories may even be a cathartic experience following the loss of a loved one.
+• Email Special Memories – Ask guests to send you a memory or a special story about your loved one by email, then you can collate the messages and stick them into a memory book, or you could take time to mindfully write them into the book by hand.

 • Create a Photo Gallery – You could also ask guests to email photos of your loved one.
 They may have photos that you’ve never seen before and you can mount these in a book or album to create a gallery or a timeline of your loved one’s life.
 You could even ask guests to include a photo of themselves along with their messages, so you can create a visual record of your loved one’s circle of friends.